 What is Proper Service

-Furnace Temperature Rise: Most Residential furnaces are designed to work with a 40°F -60°F Temperature Rise (Supply Air Temperature - Return Air Temperature ), check the name plate of your furnace for it's design temperature.
+Furnace Temperature Rise: Most Residential furnaces are designed to work with a 40°F -60°F Temperature Rise (Supply Air Temperature - Return Air Temperature ), check the nameplate of your furnace for its design temperature.

 Gas Manifold Pressure: The pressure on the gas manifold determines how much fuel your furnace will burn.
-Even a slight change from the design pressure, can have a big effect on the performance of the furnace.
+Even a slight change from the design pressure can have a big effect on the performance of the furnace.
 This should only be tested by a licensed gas fitter, and at the original startup of the furnace.
 This test can also be done by clocking the gas meter, with only the furnace burners running.

 Chimney Draft: The draft up the chimney should be at least -0.02" w.c. with all gas appliances running, all exhaust fans running.
 And all the windows and doors closed to the house.
-If the Draft is less then -0.02"w.c. additional Fresh air must be brought into the house.
-If the draft is greater than -0.05" can reduce the appliance efficiency by allowing the flue gases to pass to quickly through the heat exchanger.
+If the Draft is less than -0.02"w.c. additional Fresh air must be brought into the house.
+If the draft is greater than -0.05" can reduce the appliance efficiency by allowing the flue gases to pass too quickly through the heat exchanger.

 CO Test exhaust: Test the flue gas for Carbon Monoxide.
-A properly setup burner should produce less than 10 PPM., high efficacy furnace will often produce more.
-If more than 50 PPM then the burners should be removed, cleaned and setup, If greater than 300 PPM, repairs must be done ASAP.
+A properly set up burner should produce less than 10 PPM., high efficacy furnace will often produce more.
+If more than 50 PPM then the burners should be removed, cleaned, and set up, If greater than 300 PPM, repairs must be done ASAP.
 If higher than 500 PPM the furnace must be shut down until repairs are made.

 Visual Inspection of the Vent Connector: Check the connector between the furnace and the chimney.
-Signs of moisture indicate additional problems, On signal walled pipe, try squeezing the vent connector to check for interior rusting, weak pipes should be replaced.
+Signs of moisture indicate additional problems, On the signal walled pipe, try squeezing the vent connector to check for interior rusting, weak pipes should be replaced.

 Check blower operation.
-Check the blower for dirt buildup on the fan blades, wear in the blower and/or motor bearings.
-Pulley wear and alignment, belt tension and wear.
+Check the blower for dirt buildup on the fan blades, wear in the blower, and/or motor bearings.
+Pulley wear and alignment, belt tension, and wear.
 Lubricate when and where required.

 Burner Operations: The furnace on a normal call for heat will start the combustion fan, if present, for 30 seconds before trying to light the pilot or main flame.
 Spark Ignitors should light the pilot after a few sparks, HSI (Hot Surface Ignitor ) will light the main flame directly, standing pilots will light the main flame.
 After the burner is lit, then the fan should start.
 30 to 90 seconds later.
 The burner and fan should stay on until the thermostat is satisfied.
 Once the thermostat is satisfied, the burner should stop, and the fan should run until the furnace is cooled down.
 Once the fan stops it should stay off until the next call for heat.